columbia-digital-literacy/lessonslearned/Specifying Software.md

 As a role, feature we want, so that benefit.
 When explaining these things to developers, we have to be short and clear.
 We have to be able to explain these on one small paper or post-it.

+If you want to see example, [click here](http://www.capterra.com/connect)